DanielSiepmann/typo3-extension-workshop/Documentation/source/Views.rst

 -------------

-Awesome, we now do no longer need to touch PHP code to change the output, we can use Fluid and an Integrator or Frontendler is able to change something.
+Awesome, we now do no longer need to touch PHP code to change the output, we can use Fluid and an Integrator is able to change something.

 But they should be able to change templates in their own extension, e.g. a "sitepackage".
-We will see how to do this in next chapter "Configuration".
+We will see how to do this in next chapter :ref:`configuration`, especially :ref:`configuration-view-paths`.

 Sections
 --------

 If templates grow in size, we need to add some structure.
-One way is to use sections inside a single Template.
+One way is to use sections inside a single template.
 A section is like a PHP method or function and can be called with arguments:

 .. code-block:: html